-Subsequent to the end of the reporting period, in August 2015, the Company received a loan from a director of the Company, Robert Dickinson, in the amount of \$300,000.
-The loan is unsecured and has a maturity date of August 17, 2016.
-Interest on the loan is payable at 10% per annum, calculated monthly and is payable quarterly in arrears.
+On September 9, 2015, Amarc and Mr. Dickinson entered into a loan agreement pursuant to which the Company borrowed \$500,000 from him.
+The loan is unsecured and has a maturity date of September 9, 2017.
+Interest on the loan is payable at 7% per annum, compounded and payable quarterly in arrears.